Checho019/llama3.2_chatbot_test/README.md

-# Llama3.2 Chatbot Glud Test
+# Gemma2 Chatbot Glud Test
 Testing llama 3.2 chatbot with 1b and 3b parameters about glud website

 1. Go to Ollama website and download it
-2. Install Llama3.2 1b and 3b models using `ollama pull llama3.2:1b` and `ollama pull llama3.2:3b`
+2. Install Gemma2 2b model using `ollama pull gemma2:2b`
 3. Create a virtual enviroment and install `streamlit` and `langchain_community` libraries
 4. Execute `streamlit run app.py`